 Water: Bring a water bottle in case you get the salt water into your eyes.
 Also it is quite a bit hotter at the Dead Sea so stay hydrated while you float

 Liquid Bandaids: You will want to use on any cuts or scraps (make sure they are dry before applying it or it will sting).
 We carry it in our first aid kid now.

 More Dead Sea Tips: How to Get to the Dead Sea for Jordan Visitors

 For those who are visiting the Dead Sea from the Jordan side, there are only a few ways to get there.
-If you are staying in Amman, there are only a few ways to get to the Dead Sea, read about how to get from Amman to the Dead Sea here.
+If you are staying in Amman, there are only a few ways to get to the Dead Sea, read about how to get from Amman to the Dead Sea.
 If you are on a fully guided tour, all of your transportation needs are taken care of!

 Renting a car is perfectly safe to get to the Dead Sea from Amman and you can read more information about our experience traveling around Jordan here.
 If you are staying at one of the Dead Sea hotels (which i recommend), its probably cheaper than taking a taxi both ways.

 Also, taking a taxi is pretty easy as Amman has lots!
 You can also try their ride sharing option, Careem.